0ffffffffh/jyald/README.md

 When you are ready, open terminal/console and locate current path to jyald project root.

 Just type "ant" and press enter.
-The ant builder automatically detect the build.xml and starts the build progress.
+The ant builder automatically detects the build.xml and starts the build progress.
+This usage detects automatically your running platform information.
+If you want to platform specific build, you should use like following command.

+ant [PLATFORM_IDENTIFIER]

+PLATFORM_IDENTIFIER can be following values:

+* windows_x86 - for 32 Bit Windows
+* windows_x64 - for 64 Bit Windows
+* linux_x86 - for 32 Bit Linux
+* linux_x64 - for 64 Bit Linux
+* macosx_x86 - for 32 Bit Mac OSX
+* macosx_x64 - for 64 Bit Mac OSX